Foreign relations of Sri Lanka: History

 The goal of Sri Lanka's foreign policy is to maintain a strong, independent, powerful and unitary Sri Lanka, whose foreign policy establishment maintains it in achieving that goal.

 Sri Lanka's foreign policy has been founded in the national interest.
 In a period of rapid and continuing change, foreign policy can respond optimally to new challenges and opportunities.
 It has to be an integral part of the larger effort of building the nation's capabilities through economic development, strengthening social fabric and well-being of the people and protecting Sri Lanka's sovereignty and territorial integrity.
 Sri Lanka's foreign policy is a forward-looking engagement with the rest of the world, based on a rigorous, realistic and contemporary assessment of the bilateral, regional and global geo-political and economic milieu.

 Military

-The Sri Lanka Armed Forces are the overall unified military of Sri Lanka and encompass the Sri Lanka Army, the Sri Lanka Navy and the Sri Lanka Air Force, which come under the Ministry of Defence (MOD).
-They receive military support from mainly China, Russia, India, Pakistan and Israel.
+The Sri Lanka Armed Forces are the overall unified military of Sri Lanka and encompass the Sri Lanka Army, Navy, and Air Force, which come under the Ministry of Defence (MOD).
+They receive military support mainly from China, Russia, India, Pakistan and Israel.
 The United States also gives limited support.

 Diplomatic relations

-List of countries with which Sri Lanka maintains diplomatic relations:
+Following is a list of countries Sri Lanka maintains diplomatic relations with: